PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 :::note

-This guide is written using the Kotlin DSL for Gradle and assumes you have some basic knowledge of Gradle.
+This guide is written using the Gradle Kotlin DSL and assumes you have some basic knowledge of Gradle.
 If you want to see a fully-functioning plugin that uses **paperweight-userdev**, check out this [example plugin](https://github.com/PaperMC/paperweight-test-plugin).